RecordEvolution/Reflasher/README.md

 For AppImages, it is sadly not straightforward to access the packaged node_modules within the application.
 Since the AppImage is technically a drive, we must first mount it to a temporary folder ([link to code](https://github.com/RecordEvolution/Reflasher/blob/3400ca34a438af2653ee1dfc364cd3f066cdc7fd/src/main/api/permissions.ts#L169)) and then access the packaged node modules within.

+## Electron / Vue

+### API

+Electron uses an RPC API to facilitate communication between frontend and backend tasks.
+All operations requiring system API calls must be executed on the Electron backend.

+To streamline this process, we have defined a types file (`types/index.ts`) that contains all the RPC endpoints.
+These endpoints can be called from the frontend and are executed on the backend.

+The RPCs that are executed on the backend are defined in `main/ipcHandlers.ts`, while the frontend RPCs, defined in `preload/index.ts`, simply call the RPCs registered on the backend.

+### Store

+We use [Pinia](https://github.com/vuejs/pinia), a straightforward and simple global state management tool, to manage global state in the Vue frontend.
+Event listeners and backend API calls are made and registered within Pinia.
+All stores are located in the `renderer/src/store` folder.

+### Translations

+For app-wide translations, we utilize the `I18next` internationalization framework.
+Adding, updating, creating, and deleting translations is as simple as creating or editing a file in the `renderer/locales` folder and then registering the new languages in the `renderer/src/main.ts` file.

 ## Important notes:

 The etcher-sdk only works up to electron 19 due to security changes made in electron 20+